 Remote is the term used to refer to the repository hosted in Github.
 A developer's or company's local Git repository hosted in Github or any other Git host platform (Bitbucket, GitKraken, etc) for sharing and collaboration is generally called Remote repository.

-The Selenium repository seen in my Github account is called remote repository.
-It’s simply a clone of your local repository in the cloud hosted by Github.
+The Selenium repository seen in my Github account is called a remote repository.
+It's simply a clone of your local repository in the cloud-hosted by Github.

 It's important to note here that repositories are just a stand-alone concept of a project.
 They get their meaning from the code on their branches.
 The branch could be the one where there are commits for all the stable features; another branch for commits related to functionalities in the upcoming release; another branch for commits related to bug-fixes and so on.

-As seen in the image above, Selenium repository has multiple branches named master, chromedriver_29_travis, dashboard-notifications, etc.
+As seen in the image above, the Selenium repository has multiple branches named master, chromedriver_29_travis, dashboard-notifications, etc.

 Branches help you use popular workflows like Git Branching workflow and Git-Flow workflow.
-You can read more about Git workflows in the next tutorial.
+You can read more about Git Lifecycle in the next tutorial.